Platzi-Master-C9/knowledge-base/RFCs/0000-user-accounts-structure.md

 # Summary

-Segregate responsibilities to generate clean architecture
+Segregate responsibilities (SRP) to generate clean architecture

 <!-- Brief explanation of the feature. -->